Getting started with Express

 If you haven't already set up your Node sample project, you can quickly do so by following these instructions

 The http module that we used in a previous activity can be difficult to work with when building web applications.
-There is a module/package named Express that we can install that is built on top of the http module, which makes it easier to build various types of web applications.
+There is an NPM package named Express that we can install, which is built on top of the http module and makes it easier to build various types of web applications.
 There are other packages available for building web applications, but Express is by far the most popular.

-To install the Express package/module, run this command from the project folder:
+To install the Express package, run this command from the project folder:

 npm install express